John Hays Hammond Jr.: Personal life

 Hammond married Gloucester resident, artist, and devout spiritualist Irene Fenton in 1925.
 In addition to his marriage, Hammond was part of a homosexual/pansexual circle surrounding A. Piatt Andrew, actor Leslie Buswell, and interior designer Henry Davis Sleeper, referring to the B.A.S.H. acronym often referenced in Gloucester culture (B.A.S.H. standing for Buswell, Andrew, Sleeper, and Hammond).

 In popular culture

-His castle was investigated by TAPS in 2012 for paranormal activity and this was shown on the TV show Ghost Hunters.

-Hammond Castle was also featured on the PBS Reality Show FETCH! with Ruff Ruffman in Season One.
+Hammond Castle was investigated by The Atlantic Paranormal Society (TAPS) in 2012 for paranormal activity, and this was shown on the TV show Ghost Hunters.
+The castle was also featured in season 1 of the PBS reality-game show Fetch! with Ruff Ruffman.

 Inventions

 Examples of Hammond's 400+ U.S. patents: